 Curses, Tony Bourdain!!!

-I ran across a video on Facebook one night while my wife was at the beach and realized that I must cook this.
+I ran across a video on Facebook one night and realized that I must cook this.
 Anthony Bourdain did a video with Balvenie where he made steak au poivre over an open flame and was both immediately hungry and inspired.
 I didn’t have 7 hours in front of me to make the demi-glace in his recipe, so I made some modifications to the recipe, taking some liberties with his project.
 Steak au poivre is a French dish that consists of a steak, traditionally a filet mignon, coated with loosely cracked black peppercorns and then seared.
 The peppercorns form a crust on the steak when cooked and provide a pungent but complementary counterpoint to the rich flavor of the high-quality beef.
 It won’t be quite as tender of a loin cut, but NY Strip would also be a suitable cut for you to use at home.

 - USDA Choice or better Filet Mignon (substitute NY Strip if you prefer)